INMAS-Math/INMAS-Math.github.io/README.md

 This provides general recommendations on how to match resumes to internships.

 ## Internship Progress Monitoring Including Final Report
+This section describes activities related to monitoring the progress of internships during the summer.

 ## Program assessment
-This part is on how to gather information that can be used to improve the program.
+This part is on how to gather evidence-based information that can be used to improve the program.

 ## Fundraising